seelabs/seelabs.github.io/_posts/2013-12-30-vsvim-debug-settings.md

 Notice that the 'n' command for single key debugging conflicts with the usual vim binding of 'next match'.
-I have remapped <CR> to work as n usually does so I can still search while in debug mode.
+I have remapped 'carriage return' to work as n usually does so I can still search while in debug mode.

 # Usage